yvann-ba/ComfyUI_Yvann-Nodes/README.md

    - Provide the inputs needed (everything explained [here](https://www.youtube.com/@yvann_ba)
    - Click **Queue** button to produce your **audio-reactive** animation!

-**That’s it!** Have fun playing with the differents settings now !!
+**That's it!** Have fun playing with the differents settings now !!
 (if you have any questions or problems, check my [Youtube Tutorials](https://www.youtube.com/@yvann_ba)

 ---